 For what purpose do we collect, hold, use and disclose personal information?

-All information collected by MacKillop will be used only for the primary purpose intended, i.e. for the employment of staff and carers, recording and processing of donations and to facilitate the provision of services to our clients.
+All information collected by MacKillop will be used only for the primary purpose intended, i.e. for the employment of staff and carers, recording and processing of donations and to facilitate the provision of services and protect the safety of our clients.

 With the exception of what is contained in this Privacy Statement, we do not sell or otherwise disclose your personal information to other organisations.